-An augmentation of a given planar graph G=(V,E) to a maximal planar graph G'=(V,E') with $E'\supseteq E$ is also called a topological triangulation.
-The proof of Lemma 2.25 already contains the basic idea for an algorithm to topologically triangulate a plane graph.
+An augmentation of a given planar graph G = (V, E) to a maximal planar graph G' = (V, E') with $E' \supseteq E$ is also called a topological triangulation.
+The proof of Lemma 2.28 already contains the basic idea for an algorithm to topologically triangulate a plane graph.

-Theorem 2.27.
+Theorem 2.30.
 For a given connected plane graph G = (V, E) on n vertices one can compute in O(n) time and space a maximal plane graph G' = (V, E') with $E \subseteq E'$.

 Proof.
 Suppose, for instance, that G is represented as a DCEL2, from which one can easily extract the face boundaries.
-If some vertex ν appears several times along the boundary of a single face, it is a cut-vertex.
-We fix this by adding an edge between the two neighbors of all but the first occurrence of ν .
+If some vertex v appears several times along the boundary of a single face, it is a cut-vertex.
+We fix this by adding an edge between the two neighbors of all but the first occurrence of v.
 This can easily be done in linear time by maintaining a counter for each vertex on the face boundary.
-The total number of bounded by a cycle.
+The total number of edges and vertices along the boundary of all faces is proportional to the number of edges in G, which by Corollary 2.5 is linear.
+Hence we may suppose that all faces of G are bounded by a cycle.